-- 1. Open a Command Prompt and navigate to the SPSS Modeler ./bin directory. - When requested, type the user name (the cop_user_name you are specifying in options.cfg) and press Enter. - 3.
+- 1. Open a Command Prompt, navigate to the SPSS Modeler ./bin directory, and run the command pwutil.bat/sh. - 2.
+When requested, type the user name (the cop_user_name you are specifying in options.cfg) and press Enter. - 3.
 When requested, type the password for that user.